 Single page apps support

-Sometimes one and the same actions should be done both on the client, and on the server sides.
+Sometimes the same actions should be done both on the client and on the server sides.
 The simplest example is form validation.
-Often the client and the server sides are written in different languages, therefore we get two options of the same functionality that have to be supported in parallel.
+Often the client and the server sides are written in different languages.
+Therefore we get two options of the same functionality that have to be supported in parallel.
 It concerns not only single page apps, but all web applications in general.

 How cutting edge technologies help solve these problems?